Thailand and Cambodia Discovery

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport for a direct, scheduled Thai Airways flight to Bangkok.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Bangkok.

 We meet early for a look at Buddhist culture, starting at Wat Pho, the Temple of the Reclining Buddha.
 We arrive at the grand temple as the resident monks gather for their morning chants, and witness this deeply spiritual ritual.
 We see the vast collection of religious treasures, including the 45m-long reclining Buddha, before we visit the vast Grand Palace, home of Thailand’s revered Royal family and the sacred Emerald Buddha.
 This afternoon we discover the bustling Yaowarat district, Bangkok's Chinatown, packed with stalls of food and tea; and visit Wat Leng Nei Yi, a Chinese Taoist temple, to learn about this traditional belief system.
 This evening we enjoy a sunset cocktail at the ‘Attitude’ sky bar at the Avani hotel.
 We take dinner on a luxuriously converted river barge (Manohra), once used to transport rice.
 As we drift along the Chao Phraya River, we view the scenic river life at night.

 Board a longtail boat to cruise along Bangkok’s intricate network of canals, with glimpses of village life on the water’s edge.
 We stop at the Royal Barge Museum to see the spectacular teak boats used by Thailand’s Royal family, intricately decorated with gold leaf and mosaics; and go ashore to see Wat Arun, a beautiful pagoda.
 Lunch is taken in a local restaurant before an afternoon at leisure.

 Bangkok - Kanchanaburi

 We depart for Kanchanaburi and the Bridge on the River Kwai, built by Allied prisoners of war during World War II.
 Visit the Thailand-Burma Railway Centre Museum and nearby War Cemetery.
 After lunch at our hotel, we will visit the beautiful, seven-tiered Erawan Waterfall, where you have the opportunity to walk up to each tier of the falls.
 We stay at the Royal River Kwai Resort (3T) tonight.

 Kanchanaburi - Ayutthaya - Khao Yai